CPAN-Security/security.metacpan.org/_blog/2025-11-11-principles-for-securing-our-open-source-commons.md

 * As long as you take into account the licenses, terms and ways of working for each component project, you very likely to find ways to lower any risks associated with using these components.

-## 15 foundational facts about open source security and communities
+## 17 reality checks about open source security and communities

-### 1. Most of your digital infrastructure is in the commons
+### 1. Most of everyone's digital infrastructure is in the commons

-The Open Source components, their communities, and the ecosystems your business uses as a digital bedrock, are produced in the open, almost exclusively with volunteer effort.
+The Open Source components, their communities, and the ecosystems your business uses as a digital bedrock, are produced in the open and almost exclusively with volunteer effort.
 If you rely on these in a substantial way, then you rely on _volunteers_.
-Let **this fact sink in** so you completely realize its implications.
+**Let this fact sink in** so you completely realize its implications.

 ### 2. There is no unified Open Source community